gelatodigital/vrf-contracts/README.md

   VRFCoordinatorV2Adapter->>User: Return Randomness
 ```

-Both the aforementioned contracts implement the `GelatoVRFConsumer.sol` interface, which is what the Web3 Function is able to operate with.
+Both the aforementioned contracts implement the `IGelatoVRFConsumer.sol` interface, which is what the Web3 Function is able to operate with.

 Some small difference lie in the setup required to make the W3F work depending on which use-case is being targeted.